denispershin01/network_simulation/README.md

 ## Todo
 * create class for logging network state after each round
     * information can be stored into dictionary with next fields: node_oid, buffer_length, sending_count, getting count
-* create config with constants as separated class
 * implement gateways